Procedure for Requesting Religious Accommodation and Appeals

 Maryville University recognizes the variety of cultural and religious diversity expressed by our student body.
 The University grants students excused absences from class or other organized academic activities for observance of sincerely held religious practices or beliefs as a recognized religious accommodation, unless the accommodation(s) would create an undue hardship.

 Students requesting a religious accommodation should make the request directly to their instructor with as much notice as possible.
-It is highly recommended that students seeking religious accommodations inform their instructor, no later than the third week of class, or one week before the absence if the date of the requested religious accommodation occurs during the first three weeks of class.
+It is highly recommended that students seeking religious accommodations inform their instructor, no later than the end of the second week of class, or one week before the absence if the date of the requested religious accommodation occurs during the first three weeks of class.

 Please note that being absent from class or other educational responsibilities does not excuse students from keeping up with any information shared or expectations set during the missed class(es).
 Students are responsible for obtaining the materials and information provided during any class(es) missed.
 Students can work directly with their instructor to determine a schedule for completing missed assignments.